 Super Quick and Easy Hoppin’ John Recipe!

 Thank goodness I came across Rosie’s recipe for Hoppin’ John!
 You can’t believe how quick, how easy, and how absolutely delicious her recipe is!
 She uses canned black eyed peas to keep things simple, and frozen collard greens.
-The only other ingredients are bacon, onion, cooked rice, and some spices and you can have this delicious taste of the South on your dinner table in about 35 minutes!
+The only other ingredients are bacon, onion, cooked rice, and some spices.
+You will have this delicious taste of the South on your dinner table in about 35 minutes!

-I love it so very much that I eat it on days other than New Year’s Day…maybe that will bring me even more prosperity? 🙂
+I love it so very much that I eat it on days other than New Year’s Day.
+So maybe that will bring me even more prosperity? 🙂

 1,000 Foods to Eat Project